Lightning-AI/pytorch-lightning/docs/source-app/levels/intermediate/share_variables_between_lightning_components.rst

 **************************************
 Send a variable between two components
 **************************************
-A majority of workflows (especially in ML), require components to respond to a change in an unrelated component.
+A majority of workflows (especially in ML), require components to respond to a change in a component likely running on a separate machine or even cluster.

-For example, every time a model saves a checkpoint, you want to redeploy a model.
+In this example, every time a model saves a checkpoint, we redeploy a model:

 .. lit_tabs::
-   :descriptions: A
+   :descriptions: Define a component that simulates training; Define a component that simulates deployment; Training will happen in parallel over a long period; The deployment server also runs in parallel forever
-   :code_files: ./scripts/two_work_comms.py
+   :code_files: ./scripts/two_work_comms.py; ./scripts/two_work_comms.py; ./scripts/two_work_comms.py; ./scripts/two_work_comms.py
-   :highlights: 1
+   :highlights: 5-18; 20-22; 27; 28
    :app_id: abc123
    :tab_rows: 3
-   :height: 770px
+   :height: 690px

 ----